 • Participants must have access to a computer, appropriate software, email and Internet, and academic library resources.
 Typically, all work is expected to be submitted and exchanged on-line via the internet.

 • This program is intended for students who are self motivated and can work independently.
-As with all programs at LWTS, Th.D. students work with the Dean of Academics as well as other LWTS Professors who may serve as their advisors.
+As with all programs at WTS, Th.D. students work with the Dean of Academics as well as other WTS Professors who may serve as their advisors.
 Students work independently, communicating with the Dean and/or advisors throughout the process.

 APPLICATION AND ACCEPTANCE

-Application to the LWTS Th.D. program is an on-line process at www.luderwycliffe.com
+Application to the WTS Th.D. program is an on-line process at www.luderwycliffe.com

-Once the student has been admitted to the degree program, a registration/ Down Payment fee of at least $250.00 is required.
-Payment of this fee will be an acknowledgement by the student as accepting the LWTS admission process and to the Doctorate by Dissertation Program which will culminate at its completion with the award of a Doctorate in Theology (Th.D.) degree, once all work has been accomplished, and all fees and tuition are paid.
-There is no graduation fee at LWTS for this particular degree.
+Once the student has been admitted to the degree program, full payment of this fee will be an acknowledgement by the student as accepting the WTS admission process and to the Doctorate by Dissertation Program which will culminate at its completion with the award of a Doctorate in Theology (Th.D.) degree, once all work has been accomplished, and all fees and tuition are paid.
+There is no graduation fee at WTS for this particular degree.
 The diploma is included in the tuition payments.

 Once the candidate has been accepted, and has acknowledged that acceptance by paying the registration fee, they will be categorized as a Candidate for the Doctor of Theology degree.

-Manuscript guidelines for preparation and presentation of the dissertation will be provided to the student when the student has registered as a Doctoral Candidate by payment of the $250.00 registration/Down Payment fee.
+Manuscript guidelines for preparation and presentation of the dissertation will be provided to the student when the student has registered as a Doctoral Candidate by payment of the program costs.